 An editor at Outside magazine once told me that the secret to writing well boiled down to three simple things: details, quotes and pacing.
 Every story of mine I’ve written since has benefited from that insight.
 Of course, learning how to assemble your sentences into a coherent and engaging narrative is another challenge indeed, but making the right observations, capturing snappy dialog, and packing the pieces into beautifully constructed sentences: these are the building blocks that any story needs and will make you a dream for editors.
 But to get them, you need to do some research.
 Let’s start with the basics of how to tackle these possible briefs:

-Writing about an adventure is, for me, the most rewarding form of travel writing I do.
+Writing about an adventure is, for me, the most rewarding form of travel writing.
 While going on the trip itself is pretty great, most people know that it can be a ton of work too.
 You’re there to get a job done and you need to do it well to land another job.
 No pressure at all!

 Be specific with each detail.
 The stone hut smells of wet granite.
 Pandanus trees line the trail.
 Hourglass dolphins play off the bow.
 Think of details as roses in your story.
 “Rose is a rose is a rose,” the famous Gertrude Stein line, works.
 “Plant is a plant is a plant” does not.